 Likewise, they could make themselves the beneficiary of the trust, which means your immediate family members can’t use a different funeral home.

 They are locked into using only the particular funeral home that set up the trust agreement – regardless of where you pass away (so, if you die in Miami and the funeral home is in New Jersey, your family will pay a pretty penny to transport you back there).

 For these reasons, please speak to financial planners or an estate attorney to make sure that the trust is set up correctly and meets your specific needs and to be sure this type of account is right for you.

 No one wants to think about their own death but sometimes it is the kindest thing to do for your loved ones.

 There are many ways you can prepare – buying funeral insurance, opening a simple joint bank account with the person whom you trust to take care of your arrangements, or opening an irrevocable burial account, among others.

-In order to ensure that you get the best advice, we strongly recommend that you consult with an estate attorney to get the best advice for your situation.
+In order to ensure that you get the best advice, we strongly recommend that you consult with an estate attorney to get the best advice and the correct legal documents for your situation.